aabbcvc/aabbcvc.github.io/_posts/Threat Research/2026-07-22-INC-Affiliate-NAS-AI.md

 session.run_ps(powershell)
 ```

-This was not a sophisticated bespoke C2 implant.
-It was a disposable Python wrapper around legitimate Windows networking features.
-That simplicity made the pivot fast to deploy, easy to alter, and less dependent on getting a custom binary through endpoint controls.

 Separate scripts staged an HTTP receiver on affiliate infrastructure and pushed the domain database and registry hives to it.
 The corresponding log recorded successful HTTP responses for each upload.
 The collection also contained evidence of a live VPN session using compromised credentials, showing that the affiliate retained an additional route into the environment while the working directory was exposed.